-29 Apr The CMF welcomed the opportunity to contribute to the consultation on BAT regulations, urging a consistent UK-wide approach for environmental improvements.
+29 Apr CMF Contributes to Consultation on BAT regulations requesting consistent approach for environmental improvements.

 The UK Government, and the devolved administrations, are putting in place a new regime for the development of ‘Best Available Techniques’ (BAT) that prevents and minimises impact on the environment from UK industry.